 b.
 Other Limitations and Monitoring and Reporting Requirements

-(1) During the period beginning on the date of issuance of Modification P, the treatment facility shall be limited and monitored by the licensee as specified below and reported in accordance with condition 2.b.(8) below:
+(1) The treatment facility shall be limited and monitored by the Licensee as specified below and reported in accordance with Section B. Specific Conditions, Condition I. DEP, paragraph E.2.b.(8) below: